alterior-mvc/alterior/README.md

 ## Custom services

-This is Angular 2's dependency injector, so you can define your own services just as you would in Angular.
+This is Angular's dependency injector, so you can define your own services just as you would in Angular.
 You can add providers at the bootstrap, or app-class levels.

 ## That's great but how do you pronounce this?